Art and Architecture in Urban Dialogue: Phokeng Setai Reimagines Scaffolding in Lagos

 About Phokeng Setai

-I am an interdisciplinary cultural practitioner working at the intersection of curatorial practice and artistic research.
-My academic research focuses on African contemporary art and emergent modes of cultural production.
-Over the past five years, I have embraced curatorial practice as a means to address methodological frustrations from my scholarly research in Anthropology and Sociology.
-My curatorial work is deeply informed by my social sciences background and encompasses a wide range of interdisciplinary interests and approaches.
-I experiment with various models to investigate artistic and research inquiries, viewing curatorial practice as an independent field of knowledge production and a multimodal vehicle for discursive inquiry.
-After completing my doctoral research on contemporary African curatorial strategies and pedagogy, I have shifted my focus to the crossover of contemporary art with urban studies, architectural practice, and football scholarship.
+PHOKENG SETAI is an interdisciplinary cultural practitioner working at the intersection of curatorial practice and artistic research.
+His academic research focuses on African contemporary art and emergent modes of cultural production.
+Over the past five years, he has embraced curatorial practice as a means to address methodological frustrations from my scholarly research in Anthropology and Sociology.
+His curatorial work is deeply informed by his social sciences background and encompasses a wide range of interdisciplinary interests and approaches.
+Phokeng experiments with various models to investigate artistic and research inquiries, viewing curatorial practice as an independent field of knowledge production and a multimodal vehicle for discursive inquiry.
+After completing his doctoral research on contemporary African curatorial strategies and pedagogy, he has shifted his focus to the crossover of contemporary art with urban studies, architectural practice, and football scholarship.

 Phokeng's residency is generously supported by A4 Arts Foundation.